Killing of Diren Dede: Background

-Montana's "Castle doctrine" law was amended in 2009 allowing the use of deadly force if a homeowner "reasonably believes" an intruder is attempting to harm them.
+Montana's castle doctrine law was amended in 2009 allowing the use of deadly force if a homeowner "reasonably believes" an intruder is attempting to harm them.
 The amendment was sponsored by the U.S.'s biggest gun lobby, the National Rifle Association (NRA).
-Prior to the amendment, homeowners could use deadly force only if the invader acted in a violent way.
+Before the amendment, homeowners could use deadly force only if the invader acted in a violent way.

 Reactions

 The case attracted national and international attention, particularly in Germany, Dede's home country.
-Much of the attention focused on Montana's Castle doctrine law, which Kaarma claimed justified his actions.
+Much of the attention focused on Montana's castle doctrine law, which Kaarma claimed justified his actions.
 NBC's Dateline television series profiled the incident on an episode that originally aired on April 30, 2015.

-In response to the guilty verdict in the Kaarma case, the "Moms Demand Action for Gun Sense in America", a non-profit organization, released the following public statement from their Montana Chapter volunteer, Julia Starrett.
+In response to the guilty verdict in the Kaarma case, the Moms Demand Action for Gun Sense in America, a non-profit organization, released the following public statement from its Montana Chapter volunteer Julia Starrett.

 Today justice prevailed over senseless and unnecessary gun violence with the guilty verdict in the Kaarma trial.
 Seventeen-year-old Diren Dede’s death did not have to happen – and we know that unfortunately, there are laws on the books that embolden people like Mr. Kaarma to shoot first and ask questions later.